-- An overall grade point average of 3.0 ('B') - A score of 291 (850 if taken before September 2011) on the verbal plus quantitative sections of the GRE or 386 on the MAT - A grade of at least 'C' (2.00) in each of the required pre-professional courses - Demonstrated competency in basic skill areas (oral and written expression mathematics) - · Scores that meet state requirements on standardized tests. - Students should visit the MIT website or contact the Office of Graduate Studies to obtain application materials
+- An overall grade point average of 3.0 ('B') - A score of 291 (850 if taken before September 2011) on the verbal plus quantitative sections of the GRE or 386 on the MAT - A grade of at least 'C' (2.00) in each of the required pre-professional courses - Demonstrated competency in basic skill areas (oral and written expression mathematics) - Scores that meet state requirements on standardized tests. - Students should visit the MIT website or contact the Office of Graduate Studies to obtain application materials

-Students should review prerequisites of all courses required for admission to the MIT.
-Students who preregister will be processed on the assumption that they will satisfactorily complete all coursework currently being taken.
+Students should review prerequisites of all courses required for admission to the MIT Students who preregister will be processed on the assumption that they will satisfactorily complete all coursework currently being taken.

-Applicants not meeting the unconditional admission requirements but who otherwise demonstrate the potential to benefit from graduate education may be admitted conditionally.
+Applicants not meeting the grade or test score requirements for unconditional admission but who otherwise demonstrate the potential to benefit from graduate education may be admitted conditionally.